getlantern/redistrict/README.md

 specifies key names of large hashes to migrate separately, as DUMP and RESTORE don't support hashes larger than 512MBs.
 More details are at https://github.com/antirez/redis/issues/757

-You can specify large hashes using the `--hashKeys` flag or by specifying large-hashes in `$HOME/.redistrict.yaml`, as in:
+You can specify large hashes using the --hashKeys, --setKeys, or --listKeys flags or by specifying similar in $HOME/.redistrict.yaml, as in:

 ```
-large-hashes:
+hashKeys:
   - key->value
   - largeHash
   - evenLarger

+setKeys:
+  - key->value
+  - largeHash
+  - evenLarger
 ```

 The command line flags override the config file.
+DOES NOT CURRENTLY SUPPORT SORTED SETS.

 ```
 redistrict [flags]